Emily has a busy commercial chancery practice, with a particular emphasis on civil fraud and commercial and contractual disputes.

 Recent highlights:

-• Instructed (led by Andrew Ayres KC of Twenty Essex, and Fraser Campbell of Blackstone) in the case of Krishna Holdco Limited v Gowrie Holdings Limited & others (ChD) (2020): a shareholder and joint venture £150m dispute relating to the importation and distribution of pharmaceuticals (unfair prejudice petition and Part 7 proceedings).
+- Instructed (led by Andrew Ayres KC of Twenty Essex, and Fraser Campbell KC of Blackstone) in the case of Krishna Holdco Limited v Gowrie Holdings Limited & others (ChD) (2020): a shareholder and joint venture £150m dispute relating to the importation and distribution of pharmaceuticals (unfair prejudice petition and Part 7 proceedings).

-• She appeared (led by Christopher Parker KC) in the Court of Appeal for the successful appellant in the case of Griffith v Gourgey and others (2019), concerning two unfair prejudice petitions.
+- Appeared (led by Christopher Parker KC) in the Court of Appeal for the successful appellant in the case of Griffith v Gourgey and others (2019), concerning two unfair prejudice petitions.

-• Professional Negligence
+Professional Negligence